jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 11  2002          70.8       44684.
     ## 12  2007          71.9       49357.

+Great!
+Interesting: notice that median life expectancy across countries is generally going up over time, but maximum GDP per capita is not.

 ## Summarizing by continent

 You can group by any variable in your dataset to create a summary.